spm/spm-docs/theory/dcm/dcm.md

 Dynamic Causal Modelling \(DCM\) is a framework for specifying, estimating and comparing models of neuroimaging data.
 It is particularly used for studying effective connectivity - the causal influences between brain regions.

-A DCM analysis generally consists of three steps:
+A DCM analysis generally consists of three steps, which are outlined here in brief and detailed in the follow chapters:

 ---